trakBan/spongebob-cli/README.md

 ```

 ## Arch and arch based distributions
-This is not keept up to date regulary.
+This is not kept up to date regulary.
 There is an [AUR](https://aur.archlinux.org/packages/spongebob-cli-git/) package for spongebob-cli mantained by [getchoo](https://github.com/getchoo)

 ```